-Today’s Role Model is Adriana Marín.
-Adriana (who goes by “Nana”) has worked in design for over 14 years, focusing on UX for the last five years.
+Today’s Tech Role Model is Adriana Marín.
+Adriana (who goes by “Nana”) is a product design lead at the New York Times.
+Nana has worked in design for over 14 years, focusing on UX for the last five years.
 She is passionate about baking inclusivity and accessibility into the work she does and is currently on a mission to grow and learn more about best practices.
 When she isn’t at work she loves music, dancing, watching superhero movies, and she tries to travel as much as financially possible.
 (See you soon, Belfast!)

 What’s your official title and how long have you been in this role?